florton/CMSI-370/Pandora vs Spotify writeup.md

 # Usability Metrics

 ## Learnability
-About half of our test users had no experience with on or both music streaming websites, and even some of those who had used them before, so went through a similar process of re-learning.
+About half of our test users had no experience with one or both music streaming websites, and even some of those who had experience, hadn't used them for a long time, so they went through a similar process of re-learning.

 Users found tasks in Pandora very simple.
 There is a very obvious search bar which both plays an artist and creates a station simultaneously.
 The like and dislike buttons are obvious, and the songs are randomized, so there is little need to continue to move around the site after music has started playing.